 Ocober 6 2013

 We all approach this point when we start losing friends and family.
 I have never given it much thought, accepting that it will be full of tears, sadness, reflecting moments and full of work.
 Taking care of the father or mother that is left behind or going through and getting rid of the evidence of a long life - THINGS, things, things..... would be the "work".
 I "always" thought I was prepared for the trials and tribulations of raising a child or losing loved ones.
 I always accepted that I would just have to figure it out, create solutions, and move on.
-Never did I figure on what the side shows of those challenges would be.
+Never did I figure on what the side shows of those challenges would be."ACCEPTING THE LAST CHAPTERS"

 The side shows of "Last Chapters" in my life has been more than challenging.
 I am tough gal, still riding my mule, still able to take long trips with truck and trailer, endure mechanical breakdowns, troubled horses or mules, bad weather, unplanned monetary debt etc. But the challenges of your parents, who live long lives, are nothing short of a "mountain to climb and then a slide down without falling or losing skin off your butt".